 This cycle has been perturbed by many factors in the past.
 It has been decided to adhere to it more strictly in the future, with a prominent role played again by the scientific committees and the chairs of the conferences.

 Each Solvay Conference leads to the publication of proceedings containing both the reports of the speakers and the ensuing discussions.
-The proceedings of the first Solvay Conferences are out of print.
-It is intended to re-edit these unique volumes.
+The proceedings of the first Solvay Conferences have been digitized by the Libraries of ULB.
+They can be found at the Digithèque of ULB as well as under the corresponding Solvay Conference in the lists of Solvay Conferences given on our web site.
+The pdf files of the proceedings of the more recent conferences can also be found there.
+We are extremely grateful to both the Digithèque of ULB and World Scientific Publishing for making these files available.
 More historical information concerning the Conseils Solvay can be found in the article by Niels Bohr in the Proceedings of the 1961 Solvay Conference in Physics.